crisperdue/prooftoys-site/content/number-game/tutorial2.5.md

 as the initial conclusion, making it a true statement.

-The variable `y` is assumed equal to `f x`, so we can replace its occurrence in the conclusion.
+The variable `y` is assumed equal to `f x`, so we can replace its occurrence in `z = f y` in the conclusion.
 Then the `y = f x` is not needed in the conclusion, and it can be replaced by `T` because it is assumed.
-Prooftoys has convenient commands ("*tactics*") for using assumptions of the current step in these ways.

 #### ➭ [***Back to the main track***]({{< relref "/number-game/tutorial3.md" >}})